Yandex Cloud

 • --configuration: Test configuration parameters:

 • id: Test configuration ID.
 Specify the ID of the configuration file you uploaded in Step 2.
-To get the list of configuration IDs, run the yc loadtesting test-config list command.
+To get a list of configuration IDs, run the yc loadtesting test-config list command.

 • agent-id: Test agent ID.

-• s3bucket: Name of the bucket storing the test data.
+• s3bucket: Name of the bucket storing the payload.

-• s3file: Name of the test data file in the bucket.
+• s3file: Name of the payload file in the bucket.

 For more information on how to create a test with the CLI, see the Yandex Cloud Examples repository.

-5. To view the list of tests in the folder for loadtesting using the CLI, run the following command:
+5. To view a list of tests in the folder for load testing using the CLI, run the following command:

 yc loadtesting test list

-For more information on using the CLI to view test info, see the Yandex Cloud Examples repository.
+For more information on how to view test info using the CLI, see the Yandex Cloud Examples repository.

 Was the article helpful?